learnk8s/learnk8s.io/_blog/installing-docker-and-kubernetes-on-windows/index.md

 ## Using Windows 10 Home?
 You won't be able to run Docker for Windows

-When the amazing people at Docker decided to implement Docker on Windows, they opted for Hyper-V as their virtualisation technology.
-The benefit is crystal clear: great performance and a native hypervisor.
+When the fantastic people at Docker decided to implement Docker on Windows, they opted for Hyper-V as their virtualisation technology.
+The benefit is crystal clear: excellent performance and a native hypervisor.

 **Unfortunately not all Windows versions ship with Hyper-V.**